DRosenman/advanced-experimental-physics/absurd-physics/README.md

 ---

-### Episode 3 — *Faraday Cage in the Kitchen*
-Files:
-- `absurd-physics-episode-3-faraday-cage-in-the-kitchen.latex`
-- `absurd-physics-episode-3-faraday-cage-in-the-kitchen.pdf`

-Analyzes a household Faraday‑cage scenario with exaggerated or impractical assumptions for comedic and educational effect.

----

 ## 🛠️ Building the Episodes

 Each episode is written in LaTeX and can be compiled with any standard LaTeX distribution: